 Ke Kai Ola is a new hospital for a critically endangered species!
 Until the opening of Ke Kai Ola in September, 2014, there was no place for Hawaiian monk seals to get help in Hawaii when they were sick or injured.

-When Hawaiian monk seals are sick or injured, there is no place for them to get help in Hawaii.
-The Marine Mammal Center and the Hawaii Wildlife Fund have joined forces to raise $3.2 million to build a Hawaiian monk seal healthcare facility in Kona, on the big Island.
-For the last decade, The Marine Mammal Center has worked closely with government agencies and other nonprofits to provide medical assistance to monk seals, often flying out teams of its veterinarians, veterinary technicians and members of its trained volunteer corps to provide hands-on medical care in temporary and make-shift facilities in Hawaii.
+The Marine Mammal Center and the Hawaii Wildlife Fund joined forces to raise $3.2 million to build Ke Kai Ola, a Hawaiian monk seal healthcare facility in Kona, on the Big Island.
+For the last decade, The Marine Mammal Center has worked closely with government agencies and other nonprofits to provide medical assistance to monk seals, often flying out teams of its veterinarians, veterinary technicians and members of its trained volunteer corps to provide hands-on medical care in temporary and makeshift facilities in Hawaii.

-The Marine Mammal Center knows full well the value and necessity of a hospital dedicated to the medical care of sick and injured marine mammals; in 2009 it opened a new hospital in California that allowed it to care for more than 1,700 animals that same year (that's more than the total number of monk seals alive today).
+The Marine Mammal Center knows full well the value and necessity of a hospital dedicated to the medical care of sick and injured marine mammals; in 2009 we opened a new hospital in California that allowed us to care for more than 1,700 animals that same year (that's more than the total number of monk seals alive today).

-Although The Marine Mammal Center is responsible for rescuing marine mammals along more than 600 miles of coastline in California, it cares about all marine mammals, and has always been willing to help provide care or assistance for species around the world.
+Although The Marine Mammal Center is responsible for rescuing marine mammals along more than 600 miles of coastline in California, we care about all marine mammals, and have always been willing to help provide care or assistance for species around the world.